EricSevillanoCastellano/Web_Scraping_and_Sentiment_Analysis_Twitter/README.md

 - Filtering tweets in case they are too short or the designed language is not clear enough.
 - Collecting the set of emojis that are on the tweets.

-Finally, we will save all the cleaned data in a *csv* file.
+Finally, we will collect all the cleaned data in `pandas` dataframe and then save in a *csv* file.

 <div id="stage-III"></div>